xuanwang91/2025-ICDM-UGHS/index.md

   - Experiences with Big Data Project Deployments
 -->

-Submitted papers should present novel ideas, methodologies, algorithms, or applications in the realm of big data.
+Submitted papers should present novel ideas, methodologies, algorithms, or applications in the realm of data mining.
 Papers will be evaluated based on their technical quality, novelty, relevance, and clarity of presentation.

 ## Eligibility
 - Undergraduate students and high school students pursuing an academic degree at the time of submission are eligible to submit papers as first authors.